Home

 Measure H

-Background: Measure A was approved in November, 2001.
+Measure A was approved in November, 2001.
 The parcel tax levy of $109 was for five years and ends June 30, 2007.
 In 2005, a replacement parcel tax for $189 and for seven years was approved.

 In January, 2008, the Governor's 2008/09 budget proposed a $4,000,000,0000 reduction to public education funding.
 AUSD determined the impact would be over $4,000,000 a year.
 At a March 4 Special BOE meeting, the Board approved $976,000 in budget reductions as part of two year plan to reduce expenditures by $4,000,000.
 In addition, the Board approved a resolution to place a parcel tax measure on the June, 2008 ballot.

-By approving the resolution at the March 4th Special BOE meeting, the Board of Education directed District staff to request the Alameda County Clerk/County Registar of Voters to submit to the voters of the District on June 3, 2008, the following ballot measure:
+By approving the resolution at the March 4th Special BOE meeting, the Board of Education directed District staff to request the Alameda County Clerk/County Registrar of Voters to submit to the voters of the District on June 3, 2008, the following ballot measure:

 Ballot Measure

-"To offset severe state budget cuts to Alameda schools, minimize school closures, and protect the quality of education, student safety, class sizes, excellent teachers and staff and to restore prioritized cuts to music, athletics, advanced placement courses, shall Alameda Unified School District levy a temporary, 4-year emergency tax of $120 per residential parcel and 15¢ per square foot for commercial/industrial parcels (see the voter pamphlet), with exemptions for seniors, citizen oversight and all funds staying local?"
+"To offset severe state budget cuts to Alameda schools, minimize school closures, and protect the quality of education, student safety, class sizes, excellent teachers and staff and to restore prioritized cuts to music, athletics, advanced placement courses, shall Alameda Unified School District levy a temporary, 4-year emergency tax of $120 per residential parcel and 15 cents per square foot for commercial/industrial parcels (see the voter pamphlet), with exemptions for seniors, citizen oversight and all funds staying local?"

 The Alameda League of Women Voters prepared this Pros and Cons Analysis of Measure H in May.

 The first published report of the results signaled a defeat for Measure H. The Alameda Sun did report a "glimmer of hope" for Measure H supporters.
-The Registar of Voter began releasing results of post election absentee ballots the YES percentage relentlessly climbed toward 66.67%.
+The Registrar of Voter began releasing results of post election absentee ballots the YES percentage relentlessly climbed toward 66.67%.
 The Alameda Journal reported on the "stunning turnaround".
 Letters of the Editor were published by the Alameda Journal and Alameda Sun questioning what happens now.
-The Alameda Journal also published an editorial on the hard work ahead with the passage of Measure H. LAuren Do published an guest editorial in June 27 Alameda Sun titled The Aftermath of Measure H.
+The Alameda Journal also published an editorial on the hard work ahead with the passage of Measure H. Lauren Do published an guest editorial in June 27 Alameda Sun titled The Aftermath of Measure H.

 California City Finances published a recap of June 2008 tax measures across the state.
 Even thought they published their report a bit early (with Alameda Measure H losing) it is still a good overview of how tax election measure fared across the state.